ADHD

 Private assessment is available to anyone who can pay, with waiting times of four to twelve weeks, but costs between £500 and £1,500 or more.

-All three routes can result in an ADHD diagnosis that is accepted for the purposes of medication and support.
+All three routes can result in an ADHD diagnosis accepted for medication and support.
 A private diagnosis is now widely accepted by NHS GPs, though some surgeries require a private clinician to initiate treatment before they will prescribe on the NHS.

 How much does a private ADHD assessment cost in the UK?

-A private diagnosis is generally accepted by NHS GPs for the purposes of medication, but acceptance of shared care arrangements varies by GP surgery and local Integrated Care Board area.
-It is worth checking with your GP surgery before investing in a private assessment.
+A private diagnosis is generally accepted by NHS GPs for medication, but acceptance of shared care arrangements varies by surgery and Integrated Care Board.
+It's worth checking with your GP before investing in a private assessment.

-Other costs to factor in: once diagnosed you will need to pay for your prescription for a few months during titration before you move to shared care.
-This is to make sure you are on the correct dosage and that the medication agrees with you.
-For children especially, there may also be an annual cost payable to the clinic so you can remain on their books — this means you can contact them if something isn't right, and they do regular checks and report back to your GP.
+Other costs to factor in: once diagnosed you'll pay for prescriptions for a few months during titration before moving to shared care.
+For children especially, there may also be an annual clinic fee so you can remain on their books for regular checks and GP liaison.

 What is a shared care agreement for ADHD medication?

-However, shared care is not always straightforward.
-Some GP surgeries refuse to enter into shared care agreements, particularly when the diagnosis came from a private provider.
-If this happens, you are left either paying for ongoing private prescriptions or returning to the specialist each time.
+Shared care is not always straightforward.
+Some GP surgeries refuse, particularly when the diagnosis came from a private provider, which leaves you either paying for ongoing private prescriptions or returning to the specialist each time.

-If your GP refuses a shared care agreement, ask for the refusal in writing with a clinical reason stated.
-You can then request a review through your local Integrated Care Board, contact PALS (Patient Advice and Liaison Service), or seek support from advocacy organisations such as ADHD UK.
+If your GP refuses, ask for the refusal in writing with a clinical reason.
+You can then request a review through your local Integrated Care Board, contact PALS, or seek support from advocacy organisations such as ADHD UK.

 Once diagnosed, the next question is usually school support.
 See our guide to ADHD and EHCPs for how to get reasonable adjustments and, where needed, a legally-binding plan.